geoflow3d/gfc-brecon/README.md

 This repository contains the flowcharts to get started with building reconstruction with the Geoflow software.

 ## How to do it
+Download some test data from `https://data.3dgi.xyz/geoflow-test-data`.
+The following instruction works if you have placed the test data sets into a `test-data` directory in this repository.

-From the root of this repository run
+Then from the root of this repository run:

 ```
 geof single/reconstruct.json \